|5101 Coltrance Road and 50th, PO Box 17604|

 Linger awhile and walk with me into the shadowy mist that was yesterday.
 Stroll across the faded pages of history and from our hardships learn the ways of a better life.
 Pass me not for I am the spirit of your ancestors.
 In your veins flow my blood and the blood of my fathers.
 Linger awhile, if only for a moment and through your thoughts I will know I am remembered.

 Trice Hill is one of the oldest African-American cemetery in Oklahoma City extending over 30 acres on NE 50th just before NE 50th and Coltrane Road.
 There are four entrance gates to the cemetery located on NE 50th.
 The cemetery gates are open from 8:00 a.m. to 8:40 p.m. daily in summer.
 Winter hours are 8:00 a.m. to dusk.
-There is a small office location in the cemetery; however, the staff member is not always there during the day.
-The four entrance gates are made of rock but the cemetery has an old wire fence around it and in some places of the cemetery the wire fence is falling down.
+There is a small office location on the cemetery grounds and the staff members are very helpful.

 The land was given to the homesteaders in 1893 to bury their love ones by Hudson Trice.
 A.H.
 Fuhr donated a monument in memory of Hudson Trice.
 Hudson Trice, his family and the Fuhr family are buried at the cemetery.

 The Trice Hill burial association maintains the grounds by mowing and weed eating around the graves.
+There is a new black wrought iron fence and new red brick pillars that will surrounds the cemetery.
 It appears the families primarily assume responsibility for the upkeep for their loved ones' cemetery plots.
 However, over time, as the family line dies off or move away; the cemetery plots begin to look overgrown, poorly maintained and forgotten.
-Many of the old headstones in the cemetery are broken; some fallen over, face side down, many have sunken in the ground, darkened with age and unreadable.
+Many of the old headstones in the cemetery are broken; some fallen over face side down, many have sunken in the ground, darkened with age and unreadable.
 There are many unmarked graves with only a bouquet of flowers, wooden crosses, and temporary funeral home markers throughout the cemetery.
 In spite of some old unkempt graves; there is a lot of history of the past in the cemetery.

 Trice Hill Cemetery is an important link to past, an everlasting reminder of the contributions and sacrifices made by the souls interred at the cemetery.
 It is a memorial to those who have gone before us; former slaves, pastors, community leaders, neighbors, business owners, to those who served our Country that shaped towns, cities, and made them into the place where they lived.